KSDaemon/wampy.js/README.md

 Description
 ===========

-Wampy.js is javascript library, that runs both in browser and node.js enviroments.
+Wampy.js is javascript library, that runs both in browser and node.js enviroments, and even in react native enviroment.
 It implements [WAMP][] v2 specification on top of WebSocket object, also provides additional features like autoreconnecting and use of Chaining Pattern.
 It has no external dependencies (by default) and is easy to use.

 Wampy.js supports next WAMP roles and features: